SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_watchdog_timer/readme.md

 - The Processor needs to restart the Timer upon a timeout interrupt if the timer is not intended to reach the system-reset threshold.
 The timer will be in Closed Mode, as defined above, until the interrupt timer is reached.
 Once the interrupt timer is reached, it will be in Open Mode until the reset is generated.
 Also, upon interrupt generation, the timer restarts for the Reset Duration.
 - It has an independent window watchdog timer.
 - Interrupts are generated before the system reset is applied, which can be used as a wakeup source.
 - It generates a system reset upon Lockup indication from the Processor.
-- Configurable low and high-frequency FSM clock.
 - Configurable interrupt (timeout), system reset, and window period.
 - Able to operate when the CPU is in SLEEP state.
 - Individually controllable power domain for low-power applications.